sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2017-06-06-statistical-inference.md

 * Important principle is that probabilities of independent things multiply!
 * It also means that we shouldn’t multiply non-independent probabilities.

 ## Independent and Identically Distributed (IID) random variables

-Random variables are said to be independent and identically distributed (iid) if they are independent and all are drawn from the same population.
-The IID samples are a model for random samples which is the default starting point of most statistical inference.
+Random variables are said to be iid if they are independent and identically distributed.
+By independent we mean "statistically unrelated from one another".
+Identically distributed means that "all have been drawn from the same population distribution".

+Random variables which are iid are the default model for random samples and many of the importany theories of statistics assume that variables are iid.